nellie-allsop/portfolio/README.md

 You can check out my portfolio site here: www.nellieallsop.com

+*I did make use of ChatGPT for this project to help with problem solving and with things like making my work responsive.*

 Credit to this for helping me solve a tricky SVG problem! https://stackoverflow.com/questions/46972563/mouse-hover-not-working-as-expected-on-svg

 This was so useful too: https://stackoverflow.com/questions/3796025/fill-svg-path-element-with-a-background-image